stryker-mutator/stryker-mutator.github.io/blog/2020-05-15-azure-pipelines-integration.md

 The upcoming months you can expect even more awesome features and improvements in Stryker.NET.

-- The `git diff` feature will be greatly improved and result in a full report.
+- The `since` feature will be greatly improved and result in a full report.
+This is called the baseline feature.
 - Regex mutator (never seen before in mutation testing)
 - Mutating a whole solution at once